By Joe Herrera, Founder of 915 Home Buyers — updated August 20, 2026

 That matters more than most families realize.
 If the home needs foundation work, electrical updates, junk removal, or major cosmetic repairs, the cost can come out of the estate or out of the heirs’ pockets if you try to prepare it for the open market.
 Sometimes that investment pays off.
 Sometimes it just creates more stress.

 It depends on your goal.
 If your priority is squeezing every possible dollar out of the sale and the house is in solid condition, listing it may make sense.
-If your priority is speed, certainty, and avoiding repairs, an as-is sale is often the better fit.
+If your priority is speed, certainty, and avoiding repairs, an as-is sale is often the better fit — our full as-is vs. fixing up comparison covers this decision in more depth.

 That trade-off is real.
 A direct sale to a cash buyer may come in below full retail value, but it can save months of cleanup, contractor coordination, showings, negotiations, and holding costs.
 For many families, especially when probate is already draining enough energy, that certainty matters.

 Probate homes are not always clean, updated, or easy to finance.
 Some have aging systems.
 Some have tenant issues.
 Some sit vacant long enough to develop serious problems.
-In those situations, a financed retail buyer can fall apart after inspection or appraisal.
+In those situations, a financed retail buyer can fall apart after inspection or appraisal — the same risk covered in our cash offer vs. realtor sale comparison.

-For sellers in El Paso dealing with inherited property, that can mean less back-and-forth and fewer surprises.
-A local company like 915 Home Buyers may be a fit when the house needs work, the family wants to avoid listing, or the goal is simply to close as soon as probate allows.
+For sellers in El Paso dealing with inherited property more broadly, that can mean less back-and-forth and fewer surprises.
+915 Home Buyers may be a fit when the house needs work, the family wants to avoid listing, or the goal is simply to close as soon as probate allows.

 The exact paperwork depends on the case, but buyers and title companies commonly need the death certificate, probate court filings, letters testamentary or letters of administration, and the will if there is one.
 They may also need information about heirs, payoff statements for any mortgage, tax records, and property details.